5mehulhelp5/M2_MultiCoupon2/README.md

 The module supports two classes of coupons:

 #### 1. Deal codes
-These are fixed, approved codes:
+These are fixed, approved codes: (This is being changed in the next version removing the hardcoding and letting users add / edit / delete accepted codes.)

 - `DEAL5`
 - `DEAL10`